BelliLuigi/RG/README.md

 ## For the Astrophysics & Cosmology / Physics of Data Master Degrees in Padua

-### Prof. Francesco D'Eramo, year 2024/2025
+### Prof. Francesco D'Eramo, academic  year 2024/2025

-I'm uploading all the *.tex* files because I'm using more than one machine.
-If you just need to consult the notes see [the PDF](main.pdf).
+I'm uploading all the *.tex* files because I work across multiple machines.
+If you just need to consult the notes, please refer to [the PDF](main.pdf).

-These notes relies heavily on Carroll's textbook, but I think they could be useful anyway because are tailored on prof. D'Eramo's lessons.
+These notes rely heavily on Carroll's textbook, but I think they could still be useful as they are tailored to prof. D'Eramo's lessons.

-If you find these notes useful feel free to use and distribute them, on the other hand, if you discover some errors/inaccuracies please let me know about it.
+If you find these notes helpful, feel free to use and share them.
+On the other hand, if you come across any errors or inaccuracies, I'd appreciate it if you could let me know.

-**Disclaimer**: I don't guarantee that what is written here is correct.
+**Disclaimer**: I don't guarantee the accuracy of the content in these notes..